 "[It] restrains any person in office from accepting of any present or emolument, title or office, from any foreign prince or state. ...
 This restriction is provided to prevent corruption. ...
 [This] provision [is] against the danger ... of the President receiving emoluments from foreign powers.
 If discovered, he may be impeached. ...
 I consider, therefore, that he is restrained from receiving any present or emolument whatever.
-It is impossible to guard better against corruption."9
+It is impossible to guard better against corruption."

 There has been no significant court litigation over the Emoluments Clauses since the founding until the Presidency of Donald J. Trump.
-Nine days before the inauguration of President Trump a "White Paper" was prepared for a January 11, 2017 press conference.10 That White Paper, attributed to the law firm of Morgan, Lewis & Bockius, LLP, took the position on behalf of the President that revenue generated from business conducted by foreign governments at the Trump International Hotel or similar enterprises owned by the Trump Organization were not "emoluments" within the meaning of the Foreign Emoluments Clause:
+Nine days before the inauguration of President Trump a "White Paper" was prepared for a January 11, 2017 press conference.
+That White Paper, attributed to the law firm of Morgan, Lewis & Bockius, LLP, took the position on behalf of the President that revenue generated from business conducted by foreign governments at the Trump International Hotel or similar enterprises owned by the Trump Organization were not "emoluments" within the meaning of the Foreign Emoluments Clause:

 The scope of any constitutional provision is determined by the original public meaning of the Constitution's text. ...
-[A]n emolument was widely understood at the framing of the Constitution to mean any compensation or privilege associated with an office a payment or other benefit received as a consequence of discharging the duties of an office. ...
-Emoluments did not encompass all payments of any kind from any source, and would not have included revenues from providing standard hotel services to guests, as these services do not amount to the performance of an office.
-11
+[A]n emolument was widely understood at the framing of the Constitution to mean any compensation or privilege associated with an office .... a payment or other benefit received as a consequence of discharging the duties of an office. ...
+Emoluments did not encompass all payments of any kind from any source, and would not have included revenues from providing standard hotel services to guests, as these services do not amount to the performance of an office, and therefore do not occur as a consequence of discharging the duties of an office.